 Richland Center in Richland County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 20.64′ N, 90° 23.719′ W. Marker is in Richland Center, Wisconsin, in Richland County.
-Marker can be reached from the intersection of West 6th Street (U.S. 14) and Bancroft Drive, on the right when traveling west.
-Touch for map.
-Marker is by the American Legion Veterans Memorial Park; Bayard De Hart Post 13.
-Marker is at or near this postal address: 900 Flag Park Drive, Richland Center WI 53581, United States of America.
+43° 20.581′ N, 90° 23.354′ W. Marker is in Richland Center, Wisconsin, in Richland County.
+Marker is at the intersection of West 6th Street (U.S. 14) and North Touch for map.
+Marker is at or near this postal address: 460 West 6th Street, Richland Center WI 53581, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 5, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 997 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on December 5, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.
+This page originally submitted on May 9, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 2,113 times since then and 10 times this year.
+Photos: 1, 2. submitted on May 9, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.